 💰 Budget Guide

-What things actually cost in Boston — daily budgets, tipping guide, and how to save money without missing out.
+What things actually cost in Boston — daily budgets, tipping guide, Massachusetts sales tax, and how to save money without missing out.

 Costs Tipping Tax